Carbon-Twelve-C12/quantera/docs/progress.md

 ## Current Priorities

-1. ✅ Implement ComplianceClient for backend contract interaction
+1. ✅ Create IAssetFactory interface for multi-asset tokenization
-2. ✅ Implement remaining backend client classes (TradingClient, L2Client)
-3. ✅ Implement service layer components (YieldSchedulerService, UserService, AuthenticationService)
+2. ✅ Create ILiquidityPools interface for advanced liquidity features
+3. ✅ Create IYieldOptimizer interface for strategy marketplace
-4. ✅ Create API layer for frontend communication
+4. ✅ Implement AssetFactory contract for creating and managing asset templates
-5. ✅ Implement core frontend UI with responsive design and theming
+5. ✅ Implement LiquidityPools contract with concentrated liquidity features
-6. [ ] Complete wallet connectivity integration
+6. ✅ Implement YieldOptimizer contract with auto-compounding
-7. [ ] Implement comprehensive test suites
+7. [ ] Expand backend services to support new contracts

-## Recent UI/UX Improvements

-1. **Theme System**:
-   - Added a comprehensive theme toggle feature with light and dark mode
-   - Implemented CSS variables for consistent theming across the application
-   - Created proper transitions for smooth theme switching
-   - Ensured proper text contrast in both themes for accessibility

-2. **Responsive Design**:
-   - Optimized layout for both desktop and mobile devices
-   - Created adaptive components that respond to screen size changes
-   - Implemented proper spacing and typography for all viewport sizes

-3. **Image Handling**:
-   - Created ImageWithFallback component for reliable image loading
-   - Added graceful fallbacks when images fail to load
-   - Used high-quality images from reliable sources

-4. **Component Improvements**:
-   - Enhanced feature icons with theme-responsive styling
-   - Created consistent card designs across the application
-   - Improved navigation with proper active state indicators
-   - Added footer with social links and copyright information
+8. [ ] Update frontend to integrate new features

 ## Timeline

-Based on our progress, we are currently in Week 6 of Phase 1.
-We've completed all core contract implementations, backend client implementations, service layer components, and the API layer.
-We've made significant progress on the frontend components, including responsive design and theme system implementation.
-The next priorities are wallet connectivity and API integration, which should be completed in the next 1-2 weeks according to the implementation plan.
+Based on our progress, we are currently in Week 7-8 of our Implementation Plan.
+We've completed the core contract implementations and interfaces, as well as advanced platform features like multi-asset support, liquidity solutions, and yield optimization.

+The next major milestone is expanding the backend services to support these new contracts and integrating them into the frontend.
+This should take about 2-3 weeks.
+After that, we'll focus on comprehensive testing and deployment preparation.

 ## Challenges and Considerations

-1. **Pectra Integration**: Ensuring compatibility with Ethereum's Pectra upgrade features (EIP-7702, EIP-7691, EIP-2537)
-2. **L2 Integration**: Design and implementation of the L2 bridge needs careful testing
-3. **Compliance**: Regulatory compliance mechanisms need thorough verification
-4. **Security**: All smart contracts must undergo careful security review
-5. **Frontend UX**: The trading interface needs to be intuitive despite complex underlying mechanics
-6. **Smart Account Templates**: Ensuring the templates are secure, efficient, and user-friendly
-7. **Service Layer Performance**: Ensuring the service layer can handle the expected load and scale as needed
-8. **Authentication Security**: Implementing secure authentication mechanisms and token management
-9. **API Documentation**: Creating comprehensive documentation for API endpoints
-10. **Accessibility**: Ensuring the application is accessible to users with disabilities
-11. **Theme Consistency**: Maintaining visual consistency across components in different themes
+1. **Multi-Asset Architecture**: Ensuring our architecture remains flexible for any asset class
+2. **Liquidity Model Complexity**: Implementing concentrated liquidity requires careful mathematical modeling
+3. **Yield Strategy Safety**: Ensuring yield strategies are secure and perform as expected
+4. **Cross-Chain Integration**: Managing data consistency across multiple blockchains
+5. **User Experience**: Making complex financial products accessible to users
+6. **Gas Optimization**: Efficiently managing gas costs for complex operations
+7. **Regulatory Compliance**: Adapting to global regulatory frameworks

 ## Next Meeting Agenda

-1. Review the newly implemented UI components and theme system
+1. Review implementation progress on AssetFactory, LiquidityPools, and YieldOptimizer
-2. Discuss wallet integration approach
+2. Discuss backend service expansion for new features
-3. Plan API integration with frontend components
+3. Plan API enhancement for new contracts
+4. Review frontend integration approach
-4. Discuss authentication flow for frontend
+5. Discuss testing strategy for new components
-5. Plan security audit for API and frontend
 6. Update timeline and priorities